shurik179/personal-robotics-motor-controller/docs/specs.rst

 Power supply
 ============
-The controller accepts motor power supply of **5--18V**.
+PRMC is intended for use with  motor power supply of **5--18V**.
+Absolute maximum voltage for power supply is 24V; voltages above that will damage PRMC.

 The power supply connection has reverse polarity protection preventing damage if the power leads are switched.
+It also has limited  ESD protection to defend it from spikes caused by electrostatic discharge.

+PRMC contains a voltage regulator (combination of buck converter and an LDO) providing 3.3v power to on-board electronics from the motor power supply.
-The board also contains a power indicator LED.
+It also contains a power indicator LED.

-The on-board electronics  is powered by 3.3V from Qwiic/Stemma QT I2C connectors.
-Thus, the board can not operate without connecting the I2C bus.

 Electronics
 ===========
-Key components of the controller are two `TLE9201SG <https://www.infineon.com/cms/en/product/power/motor-control-ics/brushed-dc-motor-driver-ics/integrated-full-bridge-driver/tle9201sg/>`__ motor controller
+Key components of PRMC are two `TLE9201SG <https://www.infineon.com/cms/en/product/power/motor-control-ics/brushed-dc-motor-driver-ics/integrated-full-bridge-driver/tle9201sg/>`__ motor controller
 ICs by Infineon; please read the IC  datasheet for details of their operation.

-The board also contains an MCU,  `Castaway RP2040 <https://www.tindie.com/products/oakdevtech/cast-away-rp2040-a-castellated-rp2040-dev-board/>`__ board featuring
-Raspberri Pi RP2040 chip.
-This MCU is preloaded with firmware controlling the motor driver ICs.
+PRMC also contains an RP2040 MCU by Raspberry Pi.
+It is preloaded with firmware providing I2C interface, reading quadrautre encoders, and providing closed loop motor control.

 Connections